abhisheksrocks/async_button/README.md

       }
       if (randomValue == 2) {
         // The following will invoke the default/fallback [failureStyle] as
-        // this case is not handled in [successStyleBuilder] throw Exception('Unhandled exception');
+        // this case is not handled in [failureStyleBuilder] throw Exception('Unhandled exception');
       }
       if (randomValue == 3) {